Proactive Use of Customer Surveys Increases Profits

 It is important to find a survey research firm that can take your customer data and integrate it with data from your employee survey and with financial data.
 Increasing employee satisfaction increases customer satisfaction.
 Think about how dissatisfaction with one’s job can influence behavior.
 Have you ever been waited on by a clerk who said, “May I help you?” with all the enthusiasm of someone about to undergo a root canal?
 Customers know when employees are not satisfied with their jobs and it leaves customers with a “bad taste in their mouths.”
 They will start looking for somewhere else to take their business.

 To integrate employee and customer data, a survey research firm needs to be able to identify those employee perceptions that drive employee behaviors and directly impact customer satisfaction.
 To perform this analysis, employee data must be correlated and regressed against key customer perceptions.
 These root causes are almost always different from the root causes driving employee satisfaction.
 Once you have discovered the relationship between employee behaviors and customer satisfaction, you have the most powerful knowledge possible to implement changes that will increase your profits.

-Before purchasing an automobile you may talk with others who own the same make and model you are considering and you may also read articles about the vehicle published in consumer magazines or on websites.
+Before purchasing an automobile, you may talk with others who own the same make and model you are considering and you may also read articles about the vehicle published in consumer magazines or on websites.
 Before doing business with a survey research firm you can learn something about their reputation by asking for a list of the firm’s clients.
-When a business produces a high quality product or service word gets around.
+Word gets around when a business produces a high-quality product or service.
 Look at the list and ask yourself, “Have I ever heard of these companies?”
 If large, successful companies are using this firm, the firm is probably doing something right.
 Also find out how long the research firm has been in business.
-If the firm is a well-established business it has probably survived because it has consistently and successfully met the needs of its customers and has a high rate of repeat business.
+If the firm is a well-established business, it has probably survived because it has consistently and successfully met the needs of its customers and has a high rate of repeat business.